KittySecurity/KittySecurity/logic/HOWITWORKS.md

 3. Recives request with hash key and verify with one in database
 4. Generates [JWT](https://jwt.io/) and sends it to user with status of operation

-## Passwords access
+## PASSWORD ACCESS

 #### Frontend

 1. After login user sends request to server to recive all passwords
-2. Recives all password entries
+2. Recives all password entires
 3. If user wants to access (copy/see) password client generates [AES-GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode) based on master key/passowrd and vi
 4. Decrypts password entire with [AES-GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode) key

 #### Backend

 1. Recives request from client
-2. Gathers all password entiers assigned to user
+2. Gathers all password entires assigned to user
-3. Send all password entiers in response with status of operation
+3. Send all password entires in response with status of operation